ESSENTIAL EVENT INFORMATION 2026

 PRE-ARRIVAL (AND POST DEPARTURE) ACCOMODATION AND TRANSFER SERVICE IN UB

-If you have decide to arrive on a flight a day earlier you may wish for the event team to assist with airport transfers to UB downtown hotels, please indicate on the Event Participant Form if you require an airport transfer.
-This transfer will be at a cost of $35 per person and will take you direct to your hotel.
-There are currently no hotels at the airport, hence staying downtown UB is the option here.
-There will also be an option to book a return airport transfer.
-Please note, we only offer airport transfers on 24/02/24 (pre-event) and 04/03/24 (post-event).
+For those flying in a day early on 28/02, we can assist with airport transfers to downtown UB.
+Please indicate on the Event Participant Form if you require an airport transfer.
+The transfer will cost US$35 per person and will take you direct to your hotel.
+Please note, we only offer the option to book airport transfers on 28/02 (pre-event) and 09/03 (post-event).
 If you are travelling to and from the airport outside of these dates, you will need to source your own transport.

 TRANSPORT FROM KHATGAL TO KHANK - DAY PRIOR TO CHALLENGE START

-On 27/2/24 the group will make its way to the starting location for the Mongol 100 at Khank, situated at the northern end of Lake Khovsgol.
-This will be carried out as a convoy, utilizing people carriers and 4x4-style vehicles.
+On 02/03/26 the group will make its way to the starting location for the Mongol 100 at Khank, situated at the northern end of Lake Khovsgol.
+This will be carried out as a convoy, utilising people carriers and 4x4-style vehicles.
 All participants and crew will travel together.

 DAY ONE / ARRIVAL DAY